Best Black Friday Fitness Equipment Deals See Deals

 Ergonomics

 Have you ever finished an intense workout session on a treadmill and noticed soreness in your joints?
-If so, it’s possible that the machine lacked deck cushioning.
+If so, it’s possible that the machine lacked cushioning of a cushioned treadmill.
 Despite this treadmill being budget-friendly, it still uses the same ProShox cushioning you’d find in their more advanced treadmills, which is a perk.

 Other than the deck cushioning, though, this treadmill doesn’t really scream “comfort,” which isn’t uncommon among the more affordable treadmills.
 For instance, you won’t find a built-in workout fan on most of these to help cool you down.
 However, oddly enough, the WalMart version did appear to have a fan.
 Therefore, I guess it just depends on where the original owner purchased it.